WPBeginner

 If you do this now, then your visitors will see a broken website as you migrate it.

-We’ll show you how you can access your new site temporarily on your computer, without affecting your old site.
+We will show you how you can temporarily access your new site on your computer without affecting your old site.

-This is done with a hosts file on your computer.
+This is done with the hosts file on your computer.

-If you’re using Mac, then you need to open the Terminal app and enter this command to edit hosts file:
+If you are using a Mac, then you need to open the Terminal app and enter this command to edit hosts file:

 sudo nano /private/etc/hosts